 MODS is excited to announce the Build a Better World Challenge, to design solutions to some of our most pressing issues of climate change and resiliency!
-The Challenge is open to students (ages 12-18) in South Florida and the winning design will receive a $5,000 grand prize to fund their project.
+Our theme this year revolves around Cutting Waste and Boosting Efficiency.
+South Florida students are divided into two categories, Juniors (grades 5th-8th) and Seniors (grades 9th-12th).
+Finalists have the chance to win cash prizes and the winner will receive a grand prize of over $8,000 to fund their project!

 South Florida is ground-zero for the effects of climate change.
 We must address climate change at its source, while adapting to remain resilient to the impacts of increased extreme weather, heat, flooding and sea level rise.

 The overall winning idea will receive $8,500 to get their idea off the ground with funds given to a partner organization to mentor the winner.

 The top 3 ideas from each category will receive a cash prize for personal use

 - 1st Place $350

 - 2nd Place $250

 - 3rd Place $150